ibm-cloud-docs/key-protect/cli-reference.md

   </dt>
   <dd>
     <p>
-      To rotate a key that was initially generated in without a
+      To rotate a key that was initially generated without a
       <code>--key-material</code> parameter, that is
       <code>kp key create my-key</code>, omit the <code>--key-material</code>
       parameter.